Concrete music consists of composing extraordinary sounds from recorded sounds.

 A - Back to the introductory music: the sounds come from the shaping of the sound material found in the resonances of a Tibetan bowl.

-ecouteoriginal Tibetan bowl, then, ecoutetranspositions and slowdown
+original Tibetan bowl, then, transpositions and slowdown

 what has changed in the perception of the listener?